 Measure Details – Clicking this button navigates the user to the Measure Details view.
 This is the current view.

 Patient Dashboard – Clicking this button navigates the user to the Patient Dashboard view.
+This view is explained in greater detail in Section 7.

+Measure Upload History – Displays a list of each time the measure was uploaded, and whether the patients passed or failed at that point in time.
 This view is explained in greater detail in Section 6.